Seven Reasons to Ski Crested Butte This Winter

 Crested Butte is steep—really steep.
 37% of the runs on the mountain is classified as advanced terrain.
 Ride either of the two surface lifts (North Face Lift and High Lift, both T-bars) to access the double-black terrain in the Headwall, Teocalli Bowl, the Glades, Spellbound/Phoenix Bowl and Third Bowl.
 Check out the Crested Butte trail map to get acquainted with the lay of the land at the resort.

-Crested Butte has been hammered by storm after storm this fall.
-Keep an eye on the local weather webcams to watch the snow pile up.
+The snowpack in Crested Butte is off to a healthy start this fall.
+Keep an eye on the local weather webcams to watch the snow pile up across the valley.
 You can also keep tabs on the snowpack in the Gunnison Valley on the Natural Resources Conservation Service website.
 Bring your powder skis and, as always, pray for more snow!

 Unique tree skiing

 The tree runs at Crested Butte Mountain Resort tend to be tight and technical, offering challenging and beautiful skiing.
 Aspen trees flourish at this altitude.
 Aspens have few low-hanging branches, allowing you to cruise through them with better visibility and fewer obstacles than in glades of other types of trees.
 Ski through picturesque groves of white aspen trees in the blue and black glades off Teocalli and East River lifts.
 The double-black runs on the front side of the mountain, such as Hot Rocks, Funnel, Banana and Peel, are also thickly wooded with conifer and aspen trees.
 If you’re just learning how to ski in the trees, check out the green tree runs accessible from the Red Lady and Painter Boy lifts.
 Trees here tend to be more widely spaced than elsewhere on the mountain.